aquelle-cp/RSCompetitions/README.md

                          # time to start and update (for reference, with a clan of 40 it would
                          # take several minutes to pull the data from the API and update)
                          # ex. s_participants = ['rsn1', 'rsn2', 'rsn3', 'rsn4']

+    s_osrs_participants  # A list of RSNs of the players participating in the competition from
+                         # their OSRS account.
+These players must also be listed in
+                         # s_participants
+                         # ex. s_osrs_participants = ['rsn3']

     s_team1              # (Only set this if you're running a two team competition)
                          # A list of the RSNs of the people on the first team